weeberific/IsekaiLoversList/index.md

 *Description:* Professional wrestler is summoned to a fantasy world and proceeds to suplex its inhabitants and pursue his true dream: opening up a pet shop

-*Comments:* Pretty hilarious show, the ""furry wrestler Isekai"", the jokes can get a bit repetitious, but overall it's entertaining and unique
+*Comments:* Pretty hilarious show, the "furry wrestler Isekai", the jokes can get a bit repetitious, but overall it's entertaining and unique